-Component failure issues can be identified through service mode menu #19, "Component Testing."
+Component failure issues can be identified through service mode menu #20, "Component Testing."
 Individual components can be switched on and off to check for both proper function of a specific component and also delivery of supply voltage to the components through the relays and DC outputs located on the relay/power board.

-Included in this section are some diagnostic tips and of course, if additional help is required please contact the U-Line Corp, "Customer Care Facility" at +1.800.779.2547 for assistance.
+Included in this section are some diagnostic tips; if additional help is required, please contact the U-Line Corp., "Customer Care Facility" at +1.414.354.0300 for assistance.